Iron is a mineral that produces red blood cells and helps carry oxygen around the body.

 |19–50 years||8 mg|

 |19–50 years||27 mg|

 If you’re living with mild iron deficiency anemia, it may be possible to treat your symptoms naturally through a nutrient-dense, balanced diet that includes iron-rich foods.

 There are two main types of iron in your diet:

 - Heme iron is found in red meat, poultry, and seafood.

-- Nonheme iron is found in nuts, beans, vegetables, and whole grains.
+- Non-heme iron is found in nuts, beans, vegetables, and whole grains.

-Vitamin C can help to increase nonheme iron absorption.
-It’s a good to include items high in vitamin C in a plant-based meal.
+Vitamin C can help increase non-heme iron absorption.
+It’s a good idea to include items high in vitamin C in a plant-based meal.

 being pregnantwith multiple babies